PhD Studentship: Graphene Chemistry, Characterisation, and Composites

 Duration: 36 months

 Supervisor Professor Milo Shaffer

 We are inviting motivated candidates for a PhD studentship in the exciting field of “Graphene Chemistry, Characterisation, and Composites”.
 The studentship includes fees and a bursary for suitable UK/EU nationals for the duration of 3 years.
-The expected start date is 1st October 2016.
+The studentship is available for an immediate start.